Athletics

 Explain how you maintain good health habits, especially during

-harmful substances can negatively affect your health and your
+other harmful substances can negatively affect your health and

 c.